-GFP believes that sufficient resources, including resources provided by the sale of GTC's Latin American operations, will be available to meet its cash requirements through the next twelve months.
+GFP believes that sufficient resources, including the amended BT Holdings credit agreement and resources provided by the sale of GTC's Latin American operations, will be available to meet its cash requirements through the next twelve months.
 Cash requirements for periods beyond the next twelve months depend on GFP's consolidated profitability, its working capital requirements, its capital expenditure requirements and its rate of growth.